csdurfee/csdurfee.github.io/content/do-you-wanna-win.md

 ![/img/rw0.5.png](/img/rw0.5.png)

 Touts are people who sell recommendations about which bets to take.
 Pay $30 and they'll tell you which side to bet on the big game tonight.
 (I have a whole section about touts in the book.)
 The best tout I could find has had pretty steady success for nearly 20 years, with a win rate of 54.1% against the standard vig.
 That's statistically significant, but it's not enough to guarantee success moving forwards.
+Even if they continue to place bets that should win 54.1% of the time -- they're flipping a slightly biased coin -- that doesn't mean they'll make money on those bets.
 Let's look at some random walks at 54.1% win rate:

 ![/img/rw0.541.png](/img/rw0.541.png)

-Most of them ended up +25-50 units after 1000 bets, which is pretty good.
-But a couple of them ended up being losers, even with the advantage.
+Three of the random walks ended up around 50 units after 1000 bets, which is pretty good.
+Two of them made a tiny bit of money.
+The other four lost money.
+This is a small sample size, but a 44% chance of losing money after paying for 1,000 picks at $30 a pop isn't great.
+(More info on the economics of touts in the book.)

 The touts I looked at generally don't sell picks for every single game.
 So with 1200 games in an NBA season, this could be several years' worth of results.

 Imagine all of these as 9 different touts, with the exact same level of skill at picking games.
 But some of them look like geniuses, and some look like bozos.
 There would probably be some selection bias.
 The ones with the bad records would drop out -- who's buying their picks if they're losing money?
 And the ones who did better than their true skill level of 54.1% would be more likely to stick with it.
 Yet all these random walks were generated with the same 54.1% win rate.

 If you bought 1,000 picks from this tout, you don't get to choose which of the $2^{1000} = (2^{10})^{100} \approx 10^{300}$ possible random walks you will actually get.
 If each bet has a 54.1% chance of winning, there's no guarantee you will have exactly 541 wins and 459 losses at the end of 1000 bets.

 Here's what someone who is right 60% of the time looks like.